kaneko-ai/jarvis-ml-pipeline/README.md

 1. Fork the repository
 2. Create a feature branch
+3. Ensure all tests pass
-3. Submit a pull request
+4. Submit a pull request

+See [docs/DoD.md](docs/DoD.md) for merge requirements.

 ---

 ## 📝 License

 MIT License - see [LICENSE](LICENSE) for details.

----

-Made with ❤️ by JARVIS Team